DistanceDevelopment/dsims/tests/testthat/README.txt

 - Check what happens when running simulation in serial and parallel and loading the data from file...
 I think there might be an output conflict to the console stream between the progress counter and a message about analysing datasets.

+- Test what happens for the flat file data format when there are no detections on some transects